 To further reduce movement in the room, you can put question papers face up on the desks before the exam starts.
 Once you have done this, two invigilators or members of staff from your centre must remain in the exam room with the question papers until the exam has started.
-This is to make sure the security of the question papers is maintained.
+This is to make sure the question papers remain secure.